klsybthrst/Day-Planner/README.md

 Local storage to save daily activities
 Colour coded hour blocks to let the user know the current time, what has past in the day and what is upcoming

+**I just read a comment about using Markdown for my readMes to clean them up.
+I will look into it